ThinkingBeyond/BeyondQuantum-2025/Vamsi Krishna Charugundla and Nivaan Kaushal/README.md

-This is comparitive result on Quantum CFD and classical CFD on one factor i.e velocity
+This is a comparative result on Quantum CFD and classical CFD on one factor i.e velocity

 ![comparison Q and C ](https://github.com/ThinkingBeyond/BeyondQuantum-2025/blob/4a398fda03b3c2b2ffa646478347565fbb2794b9/Vamsi%20Krishna%20Charugundla%20and%20Nivaan%20Kaushal/comparison.png)

 ## Conclusions
-In this  project we demonstrates a quantum circuit-based approach for simulating fluid flow on a 2D grid.
+In this project we demonstrate a quantum circuit-based approach for simulating fluid flow on a 2D grid.
 Each fluid cell is represented by a qubit, with superposition and entanglement modeling local interactions.
 Obstacle regions are excluded using binary masks, allowing realistic simulation of flow constraints.
 Quantum measurements are processed using normalization and Gaussian smoothing, revealing velocity patterns that closely match classical simulations.
-The results which are discussed above confirm that quantum circuits can effectively capture essential features of fluid dynamics, offering a promising alternative for future simulation tasks.
+The results discussed above above confirm that quantum circuits can effectively capture essential features of fluid dynamics, offering a promising alternative for future simulation tasks.

 ## Future Improvements
     1. Extending the simulation to 3 dimensions.
     2. Including more mesh types like shapes and airfoils.
-    3. Displaying time step evolution or animations .
+    3. Displaying time step evolution or animations.
     4. Implementing more quantities such as pressure, density to provide more complete results.
     5. Increasing the gridsize for more accurate and insightful results, currently limited by compute power of Quantum Computing.